aws-powertools/powertools-lambda-typescript/docs/utilities/parser.md

 * Define data schema as zod schema, then parse, validate and extract only what you want
 * Built-in envelopes to unwrap and validate popular event sources payloads
 * Extend and customize envelopes to fit your needs
-* Available for middy middleware and TypeScript method decorators
+* Available for Middy.js middleware and TypeScript method decorators

 ## Getting started